SukritGupta17/bmp-image-manipulation/README.md

 Each module was tested with different 24 bit .bmp images, various bugs were removed, many of the images used for testing are included in repository.
 Usage of printf statements at various places to check if the modules were being invoked aptly. printing out the image header to find the information required. printing out the image data bytes for the pixel array to check if the loops to manipulate pixels were going to the end of the file.
 To make the program robust: tested it with various wrong arguments i.e. passing a string where a number value is expected, images with varying dimensions (not modulo 4) and making the program able to handle padding in images.
+The program tests the image to check if it's a BMP image or other image format, throws an error if its not BMP.

 ## Optional Extensions (deserving of higher marks):